 The Sliding Sands Trail lives up to its name.It leads you to walk on volcanic ash through the largest volcanic crater in the world.
 Sliding Sands because you always slide down a little on the volcanic ash when going uphill.

 This trail is probably the most impressive in all of the Hawaiian Islands because it is so different and unique.

 If you have not rented a car, you still have the option to book a tour.
 You should not miss the sunrise or sunset!
 It's best to plan your trip so that you don't miss it.
-Even with accommodation in the nearest town of Kula, it still takes us an hour by car to get to the summit with short photo breaks.
+Even with accommodation in the nearest town Kula, it still takes us an hour by car to get to the summit with short photo stops.

 However, Haleakala Crater also has some dangers that you need to be aware of before starting a hike, so proper equipment is necessary.

 The inside of the crater is usually hotter than the crater rim when the sun is shining, the strong UV radiation can quickly lead to sunburn.
 Sudden weather changes and sub-zero temperatures are not uncommon.

 Hikers who want to do the entire Sliding Sands Trail, including part of the Halemauu Trail and the subsequent Kaupo Trail, need a permit for overnight stay(s) in the crater.
 For example, it is just under 13 km to Holua Cabin, a camping hut equipped with the bare necessities.
 However, there is no electricity or anything like that there.
 All information regarding obtaining permits in cabins and wilderness areas, as well as the costs, can be found on the Haleakala National Park website (link below).